dwfe/tree-cell/README.md

 Jerry Mouse
 ```

-As you can see, despite the fact that the state of two cells changed sequentially, the result was computed once, and all this is due to batching of changes.
+As you can see, despite the fact that the state of two cells changed sequentially, the result was computed only once.

----

-> ⚠ Batching is essentially a debouncing - new changes will be applied only after changes stop happening in **the observed cell tree**.

-Thus, if you don't need batching, then call function `actualizeScheduledCells();` in appropriate places.

----

 # Annotating properties